user profile avatar

 Bio

-Ellie Cheek is an Aviation Technology/Professional Pilot student at Utah State University (USU).
-A resident of Eagle, ID, Ellie graduated from Bishop Kelly High School in 2024.
-Taking her first discovery flight out of Nampa, ID in 2023, Ellie set her sights on finding a university program where she could train to become a professional pilot.
-At Utah State, Ellie has completed her Private Pilot training, including her solo from Logan, UT to Pocatello, ID.
-She will continue her training over the summer to complete the cross country ground and flight courses in order to move on to instrument training in the fall.
-Ellie plans to become a Certified Flight Instructor for USU in the future.
-Ellie maintains a 4.0 GPA and is an active member of the school community.
-She is a member of Women in Aviation International and represented USU at their 2025 international conference in Denver, CO.
-She is also a member of the USU Student Alumni Association and sings soprano in the university choir.
-While living in Eagle, ID, Ellie worked as a horse guide and farm hand at Twin Oaks Farms for several seasons.
-She also worked at Eagle Island State park in the shave ice shack and volunteered countless hours to her local church choir.
-Ellie is looking forward to the day when she can fly over the beautiful state she calls home.
+Ellie Cheek is an Aviation Technology–Professional Pilot student at Utah State University (USU).
+A resident of Eagle, ID, she graduated from Bishop Kelly High School in 2024.
+After taking her first discovery flight out of Nampa, ID in 2023, Ellie set her sights on finding a university program where she could train to become a professional pilot.
+At Utah State, Ellie completed her Private Pilot and Instrument training, including a solo flight from Logan, UT to Pocatello, ID.
+Ellie plans to become a Certified Flight Instructor for USU in the near future.
+Ellie maintains a 3.9 GPA and is an active member of the USU community.
+She is President of USU's Women in Aviation International Chapter and represented USU at the 2025 international conference in Denver, CO and Dallas, TX.
+She also participates in the USU Student Alumni Association, sings soprano in the university choir, and works in the campus bookstore.
+Ellie is passionate about aviation and enjoys helping plan and run USU Girls in Aviation Day.
+She also serves as a flight lead for USU’s Aggie Aviation Adventure Camp, supporting younger students exploring aviation.
+While living in Eagle, ID, Ellie worked as a horse guide and farmhand at Twin Oaks Farms and at the shave ice shack at Eagle Island State Park.
+She also volunteered countless hours with her local church choir.
+Ellie looks forward to the day she can fly professionally over the mountain west.

 Education